 Daphne du Maurier Building, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-You can join one of my office hours by coming by my office.
-For the week commencing the 6th of December (which is the last week of hours) these are:
+You can join one of my office hours by coming by my office (DDM 3062) or calling me on Teams.
+For the Spring term these will be on:

-My work focuses on environmental biogeochemical cycling staged in the context of environmental change.
+My work focuses on biogeochemical cycling set in the context of environmental change.
 In particular I am interested in nutrient cycling in marine and terrestrial ecosystems.
-A consistent theme of my research prior to teaching has been the cycling of carbon in organic material and its subsequent release, storage and transport.
+A consistent theme of my research has been the cycling of carbon in organic material and its subsequent release, storage and transport.
 This work has a strong analytical component supported by field and laboratory studies with modeling components.

 Since joining Biosciences in Cornwall I have developed local research programmes that focus on monitoring the health and diversity of Cornwall's marine environment.
-Specifically I am working with students, Cornwall Wildlife Trust and local harbour authorities to monitor benthic community recruitment in the Fal and Seagrass health along the south coast of Cornwall.
+Specifically I am working with students, Cornwall Wildlife Trust and Cornwall Council to monitor the health and carbon cycling in our local seagrass habitats.

 MSc in Ecology, PhD in carbon cycling, Senior Fellow of the HEA